Hate Eternal: History

 A music video for the song "Bringer of Storms" was shot overnight January 16, 2008, by David Brodsky.
-Earlier in the day, the band had been in a minor traffic accident which managed to disable their brand-new van.
+Earlier in the day, the band was in a minor traffic accident that disabled their van.
 Securing a rental and rushing to New York to play their first show with the new lineup, Hate Eternal arrived at BB King's just as the headlining act, The Black Dahlia Murder, were leaving the stage.
 Still wearing their jackets, Hate Eternal went onstage and performed five songs to the remaining crowd.
-Having completed that leg of the journey, they then drove into Brooklyn to shoot with Brodsky.
-Once the shoot concluded, at approximately 7am, the band had not slept in 48 hours, yet continued to their next destination to rejoin the tour.
+Having completed that leg of the journey, they drove into Brooklyn to shoot with Brodsky.
+Once the shoot concluded, at approximately 7am, the band had not slept in 48 hours, yet rejoined the tour.
 The video aired on MTV2's Headbanger's Ball in February 2008.
-In 2008, the band recruited J. J. Hrubovcak on bass guitar.
+In 2008, the band recruited bassist J. J. Hrubovcak.

-The band released their fifth album Phoenix Amongst the Ashes in 2011.
-Erik Rutan commented that "we have come up with one of [our] heaviest, most twisted, evil, melodic, and insane albums yet".
+The band released their fifth album, Phoenix Amongst the Ashes, in 2011.
+Rutan commented that "we have come up with one of [our] heaviest, most twisted, evil, melodic, and insane albums yet".

 In October 2014, Hate Eternal signed to Season of Mist.
 In 2014, the band recruited drummer Chason Westmoreland.

 In the spring of 2015, Hate Eternal toured North America with Deicide and Entombed A.D.
-The band was forced to leave a tour early after Erik Rutan injured his hand after slipping and falling down a flight of stairs during load-out following the band's set.
-Rutan recalled "It was a bloody massacre and my hand blew up to five times its normal size.
+The band left the tour early after Rutan injured his hand falling down a flight of stairs.
+Rutan recalled, "It was a bloody massacre and my hand blew up to five times its normal size.
 Glen from Deicide asked somebody to get some ice.
 I was hoping, 'Ahh, it will heal in a day or two.'
 It took three months to fully heal."
 He required physical therapy following the incident.

-The band's sixth album Infernus was released on August 21, 2015.
+The band's sixth album, Infernus, was released on August 21, 2015.

 Westmoreland left the band in October 2015 due to "family matters".
-Drummer Hannes Grossmann has been brought in for the band's upcoming North American tour.
+Drummer Hannes Grossmann was brought in for the band's North American tour.

 The band released its seventh studio album, Upon Desolate Sands, on October 26, 2018.

+Rutan has stated that the band intends to release a follow-up album but admitted that his obligations with Cannibal Corpse and Mana Recording remain his priority for the time being.